-Located in southern North America, Mexico borders the US to the north; Gulf of Mexico to the east; Caribbean Sea, Belize, and
+Located in southern North America, Mexico borders the US to the north; Gulf of America (Mexico) to the east; Caribbean Sea,

-POLITICAL & SOCIAL RELATIONS Guatemala to the southeast; and the North Pacific Ocean to the south and west.
-Slightly less than three times the size of Texas and spanning four time zones (see p.
-1-2 of Time and Space), Mexico's total land area is over 750,561 sq mi, making it the world's 14th largest country.
+Belize, and Guatemala to the southeast; and the North Pacific Ocean to the south and west.
+Slightly less than three times the size of Texas and spanning four time zones (see Time and Space), Mexico's total land area is over 750,561 sq mi, making it the world's 14th-largest country.